-Services in Churches - There are currently no funeral services in Church.
-The funeral service should take place at the graveside or at a crematorium, subject to the conditions laid down by the cemetery or crematorium authorities.
+Services in Churches - There are currently some funeral services in Church.
+Most funeral services are taking place at the graveside or at a crematorium, subject to the conditions laid down by the cemetery or crematorium authorities.
 The Church in question has the right to decide whether they will open the building for use for a funeral.
 Unless the capacity of the venue dictates a lower figure, the absolute maximum attendance allowed is thirty, which includes the service leader and anyone else required to deliver the ceremony.

 Services in Crematoria - unless the capacity of the venue dictates a lower figure, the absolute maximum attendance allowed is thirty, which includes the service leader.

 Reception venues - As of 4 July, some venues may offer their facilities for funeral receptions if they feel they are able to offer a safe environment to do so.

 In the case of confirmed Coronavirus-related death, we may have to arrange a prompt funeral to prevent unnecessary storage and handling of the deceased.

 Other measures are now in force to ease systems should there be an increased number of deaths, in terms of who can register a death and statutory paperwork.